BalajiPavan/PDS_Project/README.md

 - ### check_type method

 >It converts various strings and numbers into desired format and converts lists and tuples in string.

-----------MY CONTRIBUTION TO THE PROJECT----------

---> I have done the data analysis and data visualization coding part.
-I have used matplotlib for visualization and pyplot for plotting the graphs(For this i will include a separate file in the source_code folder and the file name is "Exploratory_Data_Analysis").

---> I have also done everything that is related to pyresparser and resumeparser coding part.

-PY RES PARSER

-.Extract name

-.Extract email

-.Extract mobile numbers

-.Extract skills

-.Extract total experience

-.Extract college name

-.Extract degree

-.Extract designation

------#Code-----

-data = ResumeParser(cv_path).get_extracted_data()  by using this we can extract the data from resumeparser.